Charllo/Chat/README.md

 ---

-The files in CLI are command line versions (not tested completely, unstable)
+The files in CLI are command line versions (not tested completely, possibly unstable)

 ---